Why Am I Squinting and Is It Bad for My Eye Health

 A refractive error is when you have a problem with how your eye focuses (long-sightedness and short-sightedness are both refractive errors).
-Another type of refractive error is astigmatism, which is also very common, causing blurred distance and close-up vision.
+Another type of refractive error is astigmatism, which is also very common, causing blurred vision, both close-up and at a distance.
 Long-sightedness in children is a common cause of esotropia.

 Most children with a squint don’t have any related health problems.
 But in a small number of cases squint can be a part of conditions including cerebral palsy, Down’s syndrome, retinoblastoma (a rare type of eye cancer) or it can be caused by a brain injury or a tumour.